AlekstheRealist/Flixter/README.md

-== README

 # Flixter
-#### Written in mostly in Ruby but also utilizes JavaScript and jQuery.
+#### Written mostly in Ruby but also utilizes JavaScript and jQuery.

 ### Features
-*Easy to use platform for teachers to make courses and make money.
+* Easy to use platform for teachers to make courses and make money.

-*Stripe is used to process payments by students purchasing courses made by teachers.
+* Stripe is used to process payments by students purchasing courses made by teachers.

-*Teachers can customize course lessons and sections with.
+* Teachers can customize course lessons and sections with.

-*jQuery is used for drag and drop for teachers when they create their own course.
+* jQuery is used for drag and drop for teachers when they create their own course.

-*Uses Amazon Web Services (S3) for photos and videos.
+* Uses Amazon Web Services (S3) for photos and videos.

-*Devise for user security, sign-in forms, etc.
+* Devise for user security, sign-in forms, etc.

-*Users can be both students and teachers with restricted Admin access if making a teacher course.
+* Users can be both students and teachers with restricted Admin access if making a teacher course.

-*Shows all courses that students are enrolled into & shows all courses teachers are teaching.
+* Shows all courses that students are enrolled into & shows all courses teachers are teaching.